RenaGao/RenaGao.github.io/source/_posts/introduction-and-reflection-on-the-job-set.md

 ## Introduction of the job set:

-This job set is mainly about my personal background and research experience in response to the requirement for PhD selection criteria in the Arts faculty of UniMelb and focuses on highlighting my research interest and advantages in perusing further study in the School and Languages and Linguistics.
+This job set is mainly about my personal background and research experience in response to the requirement for PhD selection criteria in the faculty of Arts (Univeristy of Melbourne) and focuses on highlighting my research interests and advantages in perusing further study in the School and Languages and Linguistics.

 The set includes three parts, a Cover letter, CV and response to selection criteria respectively.
 The main purpose of the cover letter is to inform the supervisor whose resrahc interest is matching with my topics and show my highlights in academic research and professional experience.